Ballymore Stadium

-The stadium was the home ground of the Reds until they moved to Suncorp Stadium in 2006.
-The Brisbane Strikers football club also played at the ground prior to 2003.
-Ballymore was used as a training facility and headquarters for A-League club Brisbane Roar from 2008 to 2014.
+Ballymore Stadium, known simply as Ballymore, is a rectangular stadium located in the Brisbane suburb of Herston in the Australian state of Queensland.
+It is the headquarters of the Queensland Rugby Union (QRU) and the Australia women's national rugby union team, and is currently host to the Brisbane Roar Women's soccer team, and the Queensland Reds in the Super Rugby AUS.
+The Ballymore site also hosts several rectangular pitch's as well as the National Rugby Training Centre (NRTC), a state-of-the-art training facility.

 History

-The QRU set up headquarters at Ballymore in 1966 under a deed of grant from the state government.
+The Queensland Rugby Union (QRU) set up its headquarters at Ballymore in 1966 under a deed of grant from the Queensland state government.
 The first club game played at the new site was a match between Teachers and Wests.
 The QRU moved in February 1967.
 In March of the following year Ballymore's grandstand was officially opened.
+The QRU was given the ownership and management of the site under the Deed of Grant in Trust (DOGIT) in 1973.
 The Eastern Stand was opened on 21 June 1992.
 The ground exceeded capacity in 1993 when 26,000 watched the Wallabies play South Africa.
 A year later the first match under lights was played at the ground.
 Today the grandstand is known as the McLean Stand (named in 1982 after the McLean family).
-The Eastern stand is known as the Bank of QLD stand.
+The Eastern stand is known as the Bank of Queensland (BOQ) stand.

 The Queensland Reds played their home matches at Ballymore from 1967 until 2005.
-Their Super Rugby matches were moved to Suncorp Stadium for the 2006 season but they still played their home games in the 2006 Australian Provincial Championship at Ballymore.
-The stadium also hosted the Ballymore Tornadoes during the only season of the Australian Rugby Championship in 2007.
+Their Super Rugby matches were moved to Lang Park for the 2006 season but they still played their home games in the 2006 Australian Provincial Championship at Ballymore.
+The stadium also hosted the Ballymore Tornadoes during the only season of the Australian Rugby Championship (ARC) in 2007.

+Field hockey, an event in the Summer Olympics, is expected to be hosted at Ballymore Stadium during the 2032 Summer Olympics in Brisbane.
+In a 2018 report entitled "Stadium Taskforce Report", the Queensland state government declared Ballymore Stadium not suitable for a major stadium facility because it doesn't meet modern access standards.
+Instead, the Taskforce believes Ballymore is better suited for training, local club use, and administration for rugby and similar sports, rather than for hosting large-scale events.